DrSnuggles/kkRows/README.md

 Difference is that here workers are used and it's event based instead rAF.

-The million rows with 26 cols eat up about 745MB inside the worker.
+Memory consumption: A table with one million rows and 26 columns eats up about 745MB inside the worker.
 Keep that in mind.

 ## License
 MIT